Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Findings

 \subsubsection{Sources of Legitimacy for Ethical Action}

 Toolkits' use of language also claims authority from existing discourses about what constitutes an ethical problem and how problems should be addressed.
-These claims help connect the toolkits’ practices to a broader set of practices or frameworks that may be more widely accepted or understood, helping to legitimize the toolkits’ perspectives and practices, and providing a useful tactical alignment between the toolkit and existing organizational practices and resources.\footnote{Perhaps surprisingly, almost none of the toolkits provide an explicit discussion of philosophical ethical frameworks.
-(While toolkits may \textit{implicitly} draw on different ethical theories, our focus in this analysis is on the explicit theories, discourses, and frameworks that are referred to in the text of the toolkits and their supporting documentation).
-One exception to this is the Design Ethically toolkit, which provides a brief overview of deontological ethics and consequentialism, calling them ``duty-based'' and ``results-based'' [\ref{itm:T1-EthicsKit}].}
+These claims help connect the toolkits’ practices to a broader set of practices or frameworks that may be more widely accepted or understood, helping to legitimize the toolkits’ perspectives and practices, and providing a useful tactical alignment between the toolkit and existing organizational practices and resources.

+Perhaps surprisingly, almost none of the toolkits provide an explicit discussion of philosophical ethical frameworks.
+(Although toolkits may \textit{implicitly} draw on different ethical theories, our focus in this analysis is on the explicit theories, discourses, and frameworks that are referred to in the text of the toolkits and their supporting documentation).
+One exception to this is the Design Ethically toolkit, which provides a brief overview of deontological ethics and consequentialism, calling them ``duty-based'' and ``results-based'' [\ref{itm:T1-EthicsKit}].

 Several toolkits adopt the language of \textbf{``responsible innovation.''} The Consequence Scanning toolkit was developed in the U.K. and calls itself ``an Agile event for Responsible Innovators'' [\ref{itm:T8-ConsequenceScanning}].
 The integrate.ai toolkit is titled ``Responsible AI in Consumer Enterprise'' [\ref{itm:T16-ResponsibleAI}].
 Fairlearn notes that its community consists of ``responsible AI enthusiasts'' [\ref{itm:T5-Fairlearn}].
 Several toolkits in our corpus are listed as part of Microsoft’s ``responsible AI'' resources [\ref{T24-HAX}, \ref{itm:T27-CommunityJury}, \ref{itm:T28-HarmsModeling}].
 There seems to be rhetorical power in aligning these toolkits with practices of responsible innovation, although questions about what people or groups the companies or toolkit users are responsible \textit{to} are not explicitly discussed.
 More broadly, what it means to align toolkits with responsible innovation is itself an open question.\footnote{With origins in the rise of science and technology as a vector of political power in the 20th century \cite{STILGOE20131568}, ``responsible innovation'' frames free enterprise as the agents of ethics, implicitly removing from frame policymakers, regulation, and other forms of popular governance or oversight.
 Future work should investigate more deeply what discursive work ``responsible innovation'' does in the context of AI ethics more broadly, particularly as it concerns private enterprise.}